Rath House

-The Rath House is an architecturally significant house located at 2703 West Logan Boulevard in the Logan Square neighborhood of Chicago, Illinois, United States.
-It was built in 1907 by the architect George W. Maher for John Rath, the owner of the Rath Cooperage Company, one of the largest barrel-making concerns in the country.
+The Rath House is a Prairie-style house at 2703 West Logan Boulevard in the Logan Square neighborhood of Chicago, Illinois.
+It was built in 1907 to a design by George W. Maher for John Rath, who owned one of the largest barrel-making companies in the United States.
 The house was designated a Chicago Landmark on December 1, 1993.

-The Rath House features the low roofline and deep eaves characteristic of many Prairie School dwellings, as well as distinctive entryway and doorway arches and impressive art-glass windows.
+Architecture and setting

+The building's traditional boxlike form is updated by a broad hipped roof and stark window and door openings.
+It also has a low roofline and deep eaves, together with entryway and doorway arches and art-glass windows.
+The house is within the Logan Square Boulevards Historic District, a Chicago Landmark district designated in 2005.
+The September 1908 issue of The Inland Architect and News Record featured exterior and interior views of the house.